Santo Tomas, Batangas: Roads

 The Pan-Philippine Highway or Maharlika Highway connects the city with Calamba, the rest of Laguna, with the highway reaching as far as Bicol Region.
-The Southern Tagalog Arterial Road (STAR Tollway) and South Luzon Expressway start at the city connects the city with Batangas City and Metro Manila, respectively.
+Since 2009, the Southern Tagalog Arterial Road (STAR Tollway) and South Luzon Expressway start at the city and connects with Batangas City and Metro Manila, respectively.
 The Jose P. Laurel Highway connects the city with Tanauan City, Lipa and Batangas City.

 Public transport

 Jeepneys (Filipino: "dyip") connect the city with Calamba to the north, Tanauan to the south, and San Pablo to the east.
 Buses from Manila to Batangas City, Lucena, or Bicol serve the city.
 UV Express service also connects Santo Tomas with San Pablo, Santa Rosa, Lipa, and Dasmariñas.
 Tricycles provide transportation within the barangays.